 As a UK CAA Part M Subpart G approved Continuing Airworthiness Management Organisation, UK Aviation Services are highly qualified to manage the continuing airworthiness of your aircraft.
 For a full list of the helicopters which the company is approved to manage, please take a look at our Approval Certificate here.

 UK CAA Airworthiness Review certificate

 In addition to the Part M Subpart G approval detailed above, UK Aviation Services is also approved as an CAA Part M Subpart I Airworthiness Review Organisation.

-Under this approval, the company is approved to carry out Airworthiness Reviews and Physical Surveys of EASA registered helicopters for the recommendation, issue or extension of an CAA Airworthiness Review certificate.
+Under this approval, the company is approved to carry out Airworthiness Reviews and Physical Surveys of UK registered helicopters for the recommendation, issue or extension of an CAA Airworthiness Review certificate.

 The company can carry out the airworthiness review on any CAA registered helicopter on our Part M Approval Schedule at any suitable facility worldwide.

 Once the Airworthiness Review and Physical Survey have been completed satisfactorily, the company can then issue an CAA 15b or 15c for private registered aircraft or recommend that the NAA for the country of registration issue an CAA 15a for Commercially operated aircraft.

 BCAR A8-25 CAMO

 In support of the BCAR A8-23 maintenance organisation approval held by UK Aviation Services, the company is also approved as a BCAR A8-25 Continuing Airworthiness Management Organisation (CAMO) allowing the company to manage the airworthiness records and maintenance requirements of Non-EASA and Annex II aircraft operating under a UK CAA National Airworthiness Review Certificate or a UK CAA National Permit to Fly.
 Our Approval Certificate can be viewed here.